What is Validation?

 - Health authority and other regulatory requirements

-Since the mid-20th century, control and traceability of products with pharmacological and/or medical treatment effects and/or have an impact on human/animal health conditions have become a focus of governmental health authorities and public awareness.
+Since the mid-20th century, the control and traceability of products with pharmacological and/or medical treatment effects and/or have an impact on human/animal health conditions have become a focus of government health authorities and public awareness.
 FDA has developed standards and requirements to assure customer safety and health.
 These requirements are detailed in Title 21 of the FDA Code of Federal Regulations (CFR).

-Validation and qualification are general terms used to cover all efforts performed to attain the goal of approved and assured reliability, quality, safety and efficacy of pharmaceutical and medical products.
+Validation and qualification are general terms used to cover all efforts performed to attain the goal of approved and assured reliability, quality, safety, and efficacy of pharmaceutical and medical products.

 Why do we validate?

-Validation demonstrates that a pharmaceutical/medical device or other medical product complies with all quality, safety and efficacy requirements.
-The validation process is documented evidence that every manufacturing step, for every product and between different batches of the same product, is controlled, documented and meets accepted standards of robustness, repeatability and reliability.
+Validation demonstrates that a pharmaceutical/medical device or other medical product complies with all quality, safety, and efficacy requirements.
+The validation process is documented evidence that every manufacturing step, for every product and between different batches of the same product, is controlled, documented, and meets accepted standards of robustness, repeatability, and reliability.

-Smart, rationalized, robust and risk-based validation approaches can significantly decrease the number and costs of routine tests and analyses, as well as improve product quality.
+Smart, rationalized, robust, and risk-based validation approaches can significantly decrease the number and costs of routine tests and analyses, as well as improve product quality.

 Which industries require validation?